 StringSet.
 As the class name suggests, the intended implementation

 uses a binary search tree.
 Don't use any of the Java Collection classes in your

-BST implementation (you may still use a
+BST implementation (with one exception: you may still use a

 List implementation to collect items for

 asList method for the